Artist: Albrecht Dürer (German, Nuremberg 1471–1528 Nuremberg)

-Black chalk heightened with white chalk on green prepared paper
+Medium: Black chalk highlighted with white chalk (abraded) on green prepared paper.

 Dimensions: 7 7/8 x 5 15/16 in.
 (20 x 15.1 cm)

 Accession Number: 1975.1.859